What is the Diocesean Heating Assistance Program?

 The DHAP is funded through a special collection taken one weekend in November -- with funds contributed from more than 50 parishes and missions across the Diocese of Kalamazoo.
 Parishes/missions may keep 20% of the funds collected for local use, serving the poor and vulnerable.
 The remaining 80% is contributed to the DHAP Fund and given out to families in need.

-To apply for assistance, call your local parish/mission Heating Assistance Volunteer (HAV) between the dates above.
+To apply for assistance through this program, call your local parish/mission Heating Assistance Volunteer (HAV) between January 5, 2015 and the end of March 2015 (exact date will be posted here as funds are used).
 To obtain the name of your local HAV, contact Catholic Charities via e-mail at

 and include your address in the e-mail or call 269-381-9800 during business hours.
 A maximum of $250 is set for each eligible family.